triton-inference-server/server/deploy/fleetcommand/README.md

 See [Fleet Command documentation](https://docs.nvidia.com/fleet-command/prod_fleet-command/prod_fleet-command/ug-deploying-to-the-edge.html) for more info.

+### Prometheus ServiceMonitor Support

+If you have `prometheus-operator` deployed, you can enable the ServiceMonitor for the Triton Inference Server by setting `serviceMonitor: true` in Application Configuration.
+Otherwise, server metrics can be scraped by pointing an external prometheus instance at the `metricsNodePort` in the values.

 ## Using Triton Inference Server

 Now that the inference server is running you can send HTTP or GRPC requests to